 I wasn’t about to go down that road and try to respond in kind.
 The world has too many toxic sports parents already, thanks.

-I stopped attaching my sense of success from the win-loss record, and it got easier to focus on what could help them.
+So I stopped attaching my sense of success to the win-loss record, and it got easier to focus on what could help them.

 If I only pushed them to win, it would’ve meant the only way to have fun would be to win.